École Sir William Osler expansionSeptember 8, 2023 Announcement, Community, Division Activity, School Activity

 In 2015, École Sir William Osler was chosen to address the increased demand for French Immersion Milieu language programing in the southern part of Winnipeg School Division.
 To initially accommodate Nursery to Grade 6 students, the school saw internal refreshing as well as subsequent renovations including upgrades to the building envelope (walls and roof) to meet current Manitoba energy efficiency requirements for schools.

 Why ESWO is growing to Grade 8…

-Having a full Nursery to Grade 8 French Immersion Milieu School is a great asset for the community, Parents and guardians want this option for their children, and the nearest school with French Immersion Milieu is completely full.
+Having a full Nursery to Grade 8 French Immersion Milieu School is a great asset for the community.
+Parents and guardians want this option for their children, and there is no other French Immersion Milieu school for grades 7 and 8 in the southern part of the division.
+The current school is completely full with classes at capacity and all rooms being used.
 A full-size daycare in the community also responds to the needs of a growing and thriving community.

 Our Architectural/Consulting design team and Divisional Leadership worked with school administration, Manitoba Education, and City of Winnipeg representatives in the past year to help shape the concept design that was shared with the École Sir William Osler community on January 25.
 We continue to welcome the community’s thoughts and questions before completing design.